Saksham Bhutani , Marketing Head at Indshine

 Now let's discuss as to what are the outputs and use cases of the sensors mentioned above.
 This article is restricted to the applications and outputs for the first four sensors.

 Orthomosaic is made up of two words Ortho (meaning perpendicular) and Mosaic (meaning small pieces joined together to form a big one).
-An orthophoto, orthophotograph or orthoimage is an aerial photograph geometrically corrected (“orthorectified”) such that the scale is uniform.
+An orthophoto, orthophotograph or orthoimage is an aerial map or photograph geometrically corrected (“orthorectified”) such that the scale is uniform.

-Unlike an uncorrected aerial photograph, an orthophotograph can be used to measure true distances, because it is an accurate representation of the Earth’s surface, having been adjusted for topographic relief, lens distortion, and camera tilt.
+Unlike an uncorrected aerial map or photograph, an orthophotograph can be used to measure true distances, because it is an accurate representation of the Earth’s surface, having been adjusted for topographic relief, lens distortion, and camera tilt.

 In simple words, an orthomosaic is an accurate representation of the Earth’s surface from top view in 2D.
 It gives X (Latitude) and Y (Longitude).

-As the name suggests, a digital surface model is a digital representation of the Earth’s surface (in terms of height).
+As the name suggests, a digital surface model is a digital representation of the Earth’s surface on aerial maps (in terms of height).
 In other words, DSM provides the height of all the points on Earth as seen from above such as buildings, trees, etc. It can be obtained directly from any standard photogrammetric software.

 It is similar to a digital surface model except it represents only the bare surface of the Earth without including any height information about the structures above the ground such as buildings, trees.
 Thus, It is a bare earth model.
 A DTM can be obtained from further processing of a DSM and is used to generate a contour of the given area.